 Reuben Hopkins was born in 1825 or July 18, 1828, in Pribble (?), New York, the son of Thomas.

-By 1850 Reuben was working as a laborer and living with Eliza in Johnsburgh, Warren County, New York.
-They moved to Michigan from New York and by 1860 Reuben was working as a farmer and living with his wife and children in Burns, Shiawassee County.
+Reuben moved his family to Michigan from New York by 1850 when their daughter Mary was born.
+By 1860 Reuben was working as a farmer and living with his wife and children in Burns, Shiawassee County.
 (Next door lived Thomas Hopkins (b.
 1798) and his wife Electa.)